Symplectic harmonicity and generalized coeffective cohomologies

 for every $k=1,\ldots,n$ (see Theorem~\ref{rel_armonica_coef}).
 As a consequence, we find the relation between the dimension of the primitive cohomology group $P H^q_{d+d^\Lambda}(M)$ and the harmonic cohomology for $q=1,2,3$.

 We introduce in Section~\ref{flex} the notion of generalized coeffective flexibility and filtered flexibility, as an analogous notion of the concept of harmonic flexibility.
 We say that a closed smooth manifold $M^{2n}$ is \texttt{c}-\emph{flexible} (resp. \texttt{f}-\emph{flexible} or \texttt{h}-\emph{flexible}) if $M$ possesses a continuous family of symplectic forms $\omega_t$ such that the dimension of some generalized coeffective (resp. filtered or symplectically harmonic) cohomology group varies with $t$.
 We prove in Theorem~\ref{dim4} that in four dimensions $M$ is never \emph{\texttt{c}}-flexible, and that $M$ is \emph{\texttt{f}}-flexible if and only if it is \emph{\texttt{h}}-flexible.
 This result allows us to prove, for each $n\geq 2$, the existence of $2n$-dimensional \emph{\texttt{f}}-flexible closed manifolds having a continuous family of symplectic forms $\omega_t$ such that the dimension of the primitive cohomology group $P H^{2}_{d+d^\Lambda}(M,\omega_t)$ varies with respect to $t$ (see Theorem~\ref{existencia-f-flexible-en-cualquier-dimension}).
+In Theorem~\ref{existencia-f-flexible-en-cualquier-dimension-simply-connected} we use a result in \cite{Cho} to prove that, for every $n\geq 3$, there exists a $2n$-dimensional simply-connected closed manifold $M$ with a continuous family $\omega_t$ for which the dimensions of the primitive groups $P H^{3}_{d+d^\Lambda}(M,\omega_t)$ and $P H^{3}_{dd^\Lambda}(M,\omega_t)$ vary with~$t$.
 In Theorem~\ref{dim6} and Proposition~\ref{dim2n} we study flexibility in higher dimensions; in particular, it turns out that in dimension $2n\geq 6$, if $M$ is \emph{\texttt{c}}-flexible then $M$ is \emph{\texttt{f}}-flexible or \emph{\texttt{h}}-flexible.
 This shows that coeffective flexibility is a stronger condition than the other flexibilities.